 "Nuclear energy, recognised globally as one of the cleanest energy sources, is one option we are considering.
-At COP28, more than 20 countries committed to tripling their nuclear power generation, highlighting its relevance," he said at the ASEAN Workshop on Sustainable Development (AWSD) 2025 at Sunway University here Tuesday.
+At COP28, more than 20 countries committed to tripling their nuclear power generation, highlighting its relevance," he said at the Asean Workshop on Sustainable Development (AWSD) 2025 at Sunway University, here, Tuesday.

 In light of this, Malaysia is carefully studying the viability of including nuclear power in its energy mix, he said.
-Fadillah said to this end, his energy.
-"We also are focusing on energy efficiency and technological advancements, such as battery storage systems and hydro-based technologies, he added. - Bernama
+Fadillah said to this end, his ministry has commissioned studies through MyPower